Wambyat/mah-notes/Semester - 7/Parallel Computing/Unit 1.md

 - Cray is an old processor manufacturer.
 It was 80MHz and \$9 million.
 0_0.
 Nowadays 3GHz is available for \$300

-- CM-2, 5 ...this was a harward group.
+- CM-2, 5 ...this was a Harvard group.
 They push SIMD.

 - NCube was a hypercube processor.